mrexclamationmark/GNU-Linux-Scripts/Networking/README.md

 **changemac.sh**

-A script to change the MAC address of your network interface, can be used for many purposes (troubleshooting, debugging, etc).
+A script to change the software MAC address of your network interface, can be used for many purposes (troubleshooting, debugging, etc).

 Change the string NETDEVICE to your interface name (use ifconfig to find out) and the string MACADDRESS to the desired MAC address.